hint-group/.github/profile/README.md

 ### 🔬 About

 Our research focuses on advancing the frontiers of trustworthy machine learning and artificial intelligence in heterogeneous data environments.
+Our work sits at the intersection of two complementary perspectives: using mathematical tools to understand AI and using AI to advance mathematics.
+This dual perspective stems from a simple conviction that AI requires both rigorous mathematical foundations and an open curiosity for what AI can uncover.
 We are part of the [Department of Computer Science and Engineering](https://engineering.msu.edu/departments/cse) at [Michigan State University](https://msu.edu).

 ### 🧠 Research Areas